 SADS Warning Signs

-Fainting (syncope) or seizure resulting from emotional excitement, emotional distress, or startle.
+Fainting (syncope) or seizure during exercise, excitement, or startle.

 Family history of unexpected sudden death during physical activity or during a seizure, or any other unexplained sudden death of an otherwise healthy young person.